shellphish-support-syndicate/aixcc-finals-team-interviews/5---TeamAtlanta/transcript.md

 **Adam:** Yeah, that's really cool.
 And it also the PhD students kind of reminded me of what Yan talks about with the cyber grand challenge.
 I think that was kind of your approach, right?
 It was you were doing cyber grand challenge but also you were doing normal PhD stuff.

 **Yan:** Yeah, it was just normal.
 You have a deadline like the cyber grand challenge quals is happening and there's a USENIX deadline.
-It's like exactly.
+It's like...

-**Adam:** I think this time we are...
+**Taesoo:** Exactly, I think this time we are...
 I think I have to clarify a little bit.
 We are open track meaning that we didn't get the funding directly from DARPA to prepare this competition.
 In other word we have to find some of the resources to fund our PhD student which was tricky.
 We have to deal with this sponsor project while working on this competition as well.
 There's so much practical challenges behind.

 **Adam:** Yeah, that's great.
 So can you talk a little bit?
 I think you mentioned it but was it and this is also why in case people were...
 Yan made the joke about drinking coffee late at night.
 We are recording this at 7:00 and the only reason I mentioned this is because you know I think to do this to accommodate your team right because you are geographically located.
 So how did you kind of structure the communication of the team to handle like were you all doing I don't know zoom meetings or was it hard to meet synchronously was it asynchronous maybe you could talk about the communication style of the team.

 **Taesoo:** I think we also realized that communicating asynchronously through Slack is most effective way to communicate.
 We realized that working collecting all team member together.
 In fact this week is a workshop for the entire team member discussing and pitching about their new idea and what we did during the competition.
-Right now this internal workshop that we are doing every day until next week but collecting all the team member in the single place in a single time zone or near impossible.
+Right now this internal workshop that we are doing every day until next week but collecting all the team member in the single place in a single time zone is near impossible.
 So that we intentionally divide team in a way that they have a similar time zone so that they can make smaller team get together and talk on Slack.
-The telecommunication system in Slack, they can just talk casually, but we try to reduce the amount of team wise communication as much as possible.
+The telecommunication system in Slack, they can just talk casually, but we try to reduce the amount of team-wide communication as much as possible.

 **Adam:** Nice.
 Yeah, that totally makes sense.
-And actually, I think we probably didn't get into it in the Shellfish interview, Yan, but I know that the Shellfish team kind of did that in essence because you had the three universities and so you'd almost naturally kind of coalesce one university like a subgroup maybe in there was working on the same thing because it's so easy when you're all there working on the same thing.

-**Yan:** I think as the competition went on, it was more and more cross university just because they were more used to working with each other.
+And actually, I think we probably didn't get into it in the Shellphish interview, Yan, but I know that the Shellphish team kind of did that in essence because you had the three universities and so you'd almost naturally kind of coalesce one university like a subgroup maybe in there was working on the same thing because it's so easy when you're all there working on the same thing.
+I think as the competition went on, it was more and more cross university just because they were more used to working with each other.
 But yeah, it's easier to work with people that are near you.

-My understanding is the early version of our patching system on shellfish for example is very much single university, two different single university systems and then they merged and grew together.
-The difference is though everyone's in the US on Shellfish and so Shellfish was able to gather very regularly in single some third party places right like big Airbnbs and stuff.
+**Yan:**My understanding is the early version of our patching system on shellfish for example is very much single university, two different single university systems and then they merged and grew together.
+The difference is though everyone's in the US on Shellphish and so Shellphish was able to gather very regularly in single some third party places right like big Airbnbs and stuff.
 I think you guys had an extra challenge there.

-**Adam:** That's quite... we have a former student who's a professor in Korea and finding a time to meet that's not in the middle of the night for him and not in the middle of like right during dinner time or something for us is tough.
+That's quite... we have a former student who's a professor in Korea and finding a time to meet that's not in the middle of the night for him and not in the middle of like right during dinner time or something for us is tough.

-## Cyber Reasoning System Architecture
+## Cyber Reasoning System Architecture [13:34](https://youtu.be/w-HZtwUXByg?t=814)

 **Adam:** Wow.
 Interesting.
 Now let's get into the cyber reasoning system.
 Of course, the reason why we're all here.
 So, first question, what's the name of your CRS?

-**Taesoo:** I think HyungSeok came up with the idea.
-Our CRS name is Atlantis the hero.
+**Taesoo:** I think Hanqing came up with the idea.
+Our CRS name is Atlantis.

-**Adam:** Oh, that's great.
-He probably asked ChatGPT.
+**Yan:** Oh, that's great.

-**Taesoo:** I think that's the best we can think of.
+**Taesoo:** He probably asked ChatGPT.
+I think that's the best we can think of.
 We are not very creative.
 So we leverage the creativity of LLM.
 One thing we actually realized during the competitions as well the creativity the human has is not comparable to the creativity the computer has.
 So I think creativity is not the unique thing for human.

 **Adam:** Interesting.
 Wow.
 Bold words.
 Bold words.
 Okay.
 So Atlantis, is that a... is that just the name or is it like an acronym that backfills into something?

-**Taesoo:** ChatGPT can make a backfill work pretty well.
+**Yan:** GPT can make a backfill work pretty well.

-**Yan:** Yeah, the sorry the question was if Atlantis is like an acronym or is it just the system is just called Atlantis and that's your final answer.
+**Adam:** Yeah, sorry the question was if Atlantis is like an acronym or is it just the system is just called Atlantis and that's your final answer.

 **Taesoo:** I think we vaguely call the entire system is Atlantis but internally there are I would say different maybe five different major component working together.
 I think I can briefly explain the architectures of what we did.

 **Adam:** Yeah, that'd be great like as a high level overview and then we can dig in.

 **Taesoo:** I think I can explain some historic aspect of our system as well.
 Previously in the semifinal major focus is a Linux kernel and user space program.
 So our CRS naturally divided into kernel focus which HyungSeok was leading and user space CRS that Hanqing was leading at the time and there was Java side as well.
 But when the competition evolved, kernel spaces naturally disappear because the compatibility is no longer OS project.
-So we retarget the entire kernel people into what we call multi-language systems that target both C and Java at the same time while keeping two specialized CRS for C and Java alongside there is a patching system universally handle both the requests in two different languages and there are sheriff team that handle the validity of the sheriff so basically five big team collaborating together in CRS development.
+So we retarget the entire kernel people into what we call multi-language systems that target both C and Java at the same time while keeping two specialized CRS for C and Java alongside there is a patching system universally handle both the requests in two different languages and there are SARIF team that handle the validity of the SARIF so basically five big team collaborating together in CRS development.

 **Adam:** Nice.
 Okay so then what what were the kind of techniques that you employed like in those kind of at a high level...